losrobbos/vercel-fullstack-deploy-guide/README.md

 It is important that you do that BEFORE you setup any other routes!
 So kind of like "Serve React first" approach (to prevent name conflicts of some build folder files with express routes that could have the same name).

+#### First deploy test

+Time for a first deploy test if everything works!

+Make sure you are in your express folder.

+Open a terminal and simply run: `vercel`

+Leave all the defaults that vercel offers you (so never manually state Y or N, just hit enter on every question).

+Click on the URL at the end.

+Check if you get your React app on the home route.

+Now check one of your express backend routes (e.g. /users).
+Here you should get now see the Express API responding.

 #### Enable routes of React router

 Now we finally need to address the React routes.

 E.g. we have a React frontend route /profiles.
 But remember: We serve now React over express!
-Express will look now for a route "profiles".
+Express will look now for a backend route "profiles".
 We do not have an Express route with that name.
 So Express would just say "route does not exist" and throw an error.

-So we now - AFTER all other routes were declared - need to setup a "catch all" route which will forward every route that does not match an express route - to React!
+We now - AFTER all other routes were declared - need to setup a "catch all" route which will forward every route that does not match an express route - to React!
 Respectively to the index.html file.

+React router will then receive that route.
+And can process it.

 That is the final trick to make React routing work!

 ```
 // for all routes not handled by a backend route: